 Oracle Cloud Infrastructure is a set of complementary cloud services that enables you to build and run a wide range of applications and services in a highly available hosted environment.
 Oracle Cloud Infrastructure offers high-performance compute capabilities (as physical hardware instances) and storage capacity in a flexible overlay virtual network that is securely accessible from your on-premises network.
 Oracle Data Safe is integrated as a service into Oracle Cloud Infrastructure.

 Oracle Cloud Infrastructure Console

 The Oracle Cloud Infrastructure Console is a simple and intuitive web-based user interface that you can use to access and manage Oracle Cloud Infrastructure.
-You also access the Oracle Data Safe Console through the Oracle Cloud Infrastructure Console.
+You can access Oracle Data Safe in the Oracle Cloud Infrastructure Console.

 Oracle Cloud Infrastructure is physically hosted in regions and availability domains.
 A region is a localized geographic area, and an availability domain is one or more data centers located within a region.
 A region is composed of one or more availability domains.
 Oracle Cloud Infrastructure resources are either region-specific, such as a virtual cloud network, or availability domain-specific, such as a compute instance.

 Oracle Data Safe